alixandru/bitbucket-sync/README.md

 **Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
 This is mandatory in order for the script to be able to store commit meta-data files locally.

+## Important Notice Regarding BitBucket Services ##

+This script requires the POST service to be setup in order to be able to provide incremental (commit) synchronization.
+The new web-hooks service provided by BitBucket is different from POST service and provides different data in the payload, which is insufficient for the script's way of operating (namely, the web-hooks payloads do not contain the list of modified files).
+This makes this script unusable with web-hooks.

+As long as the POST service is still provided by Bitbucket, this script will continue to function properly (using POST service integration).

 ## Change log ##